Carter County Free Fair

 06. Senior (Grades 8-12)

-COMPANION ANIMAL SINGLE PHOTO ENTRY – must illustrate one of the following (1) Animal Health and/or Nutrition (2) Good Husbandry and/or Grooming (3) Training and/or showing (4) Service and/or Citizenship.
+COMPANION ANIMAL AND LIVESTOCK SINGLE PHOTO ENTRY – must illustrate one of the following (1) Animal Health and/or Nutrition (2) Good Husbandry and/or Grooming (3) Training and/or showing (4) Service and/or Civic Engagement 5) Career exploration in companion animals and livestock.
 Prints must be no smaller than 3.5” x 5” and no larger than 5” x 7”.
 Digital photos may not be manipulated or altered except for color and contrast adjustments, and red eye reduction.
 Prints must be securely attached to the surface of a poster board or mat board.
 No double matting, use of multiple layers or more than one color.
 The entire print must be seen and cannot be masked in any way.
 Boards must be no larger than 10” x 10”.
 Captions are optional.
 Photos must be taken by the exhibitor.

 07. Junior (Grades 3-7)